 Restoring the Dental Implant

-While the dental implant is healing, your dental crown, denture, or dental bridge will be fabricated at a dental laboratory according to our specifications.
+While the dental implant is healing, a dental laboratory creates your dental crown, denture, or dental bridge according to our specifications.
 Once the dental implant has fully fused with your jaw bone, Dr. Cain will attach the abutment to the implant post.

-Then the dental crown, dental bridge, or denture is secured to the dental implant abutment for a permanent restoration.
+Then we secure the dental crown, dental bridge, or denture to the dental implant abutment for a permanent restoration.

 Sedation Dentistry for Dental Implants